atbashEE/core-profile-demo/README.md

 Demo application with OpenLiberty (currently with beta version of OpenLiberty)

+## Run Jakarta Core profile Application with Atbash runtime

+The directory _atbash-run_ contains a project where a Jakarta EE 10 Core profile application is executed in Java SE with the help of Atbash Runtime.
+The Runner mode allows to define the Application class (or JAX-RS resource classes), define the configuration and run the application.
+It is using under the hood the module system of Atbash Runtime.

 # Slides

 Slides of the Jakarta One Presentation "Exploring the new Jakarta EE Core Profile" can be found in the pdf _core-profile_jakartaOne2022_.